New Zealand Student’s Guide to Getting Into Australian Medical Schools

 The University of Queensland is one of the easiest places for you to get into because, you guessed it, there's no interview process!

-If you want to get in as a school leaver, you need to crush Year 13 English, have an incredible ATAR of 99 (or equivalent) and a top UMAT score.
+If you want to get in as a school leaver, you need to crush Year 13 English, have an incredible ATAR of 99 (or equivalent) and a top UCAT score.

-Not to mention that if your ATAR is above a 99, your UMAT counts for 100% of your entrance weight.
+Not to mention that if your ATAR is above a 99, your UCAT counts for 100% of your entrance weight.

 If you're a great test-taker, you're bound to gain admission!